 Rosemary has been recognized by her peers through election to the College of Labor and Employment Lawyers, the American Bar Foundation, the American Law Institute, the International Academy of Trial Lawyers and the International Society of Barristers.
 She has been listed in Best Lawyers in America in the areas of Employment Law (Management) and Litigation (Labor and Employment) since 1995, Chambers USA (Band One) and Super Lawyers’ Top 100.
 Law Dragon has named her as one of the 500 leading lawyers in the country.
 Since 2008, Human Resources Executive has named her one of the 100 most powerful employment lawyers in the country.

-- Recognized in The Best Lawyers in America® for work in Employment Law - Management and Litigation - Labor and Employment
+- Listed in The Best Lawyers in America® for work in Employment Law - Management and Litigation - Labor and Employment

 - Rosemary is the author of the treatise, New Jersey Employment Law, first published in 1992 and updated annually.
 She is the author of numerous articles on employment law topics.